Kamil-Pawlak/RayCaster-SFML/README.md

 plane.y = dir.x * 1.f;
 ```
 ### To do
-- Create a tool for easier creation of a map.
+- Create a tool for easier creation and editing a map.